Bill's research

 Pre-burst stage of gamma-ray bursts

 Based on the cosmic light speed variation, we find a novel pre-burst stage for gamma-ray bursts.
 We also employ a primary clustering method of machine learning to classify this stage with the data from the Fermi telescope.
-The work was completed in 2019 but was accepted for publication in 2021 due to the COVID-19 pandemic (see, Chen & Ma 2021).
+The work was completed in 2019 but was accepted for publication in 2021 due to the COVID-19 pandemic.

 Figure: a classification of gamma-ray burst photons that distinguishes pre-burst from main-burst.